TNA Lockdown (2016)

 The 2016 Lockdown (also known as Impact Wrestling: Lockdown) was a professional wrestling television special produced by Total Nonstop Action Wrestling (TNA), which took place on January 30, 2016 at the Wembley Arena in London, England as part of the TNA Maximum Impact 8 Tour in January 2016.
 It was the twelfth event under the Lockdown chronology.
 Like the previous year's event, the 2016 edition of Lockdown was not held on pay-per-view (PPV) and instead, was featured as a special edition of TNA's weekly broadcast of Impact Wrestling on Pop on February 23, 2016.

 Five professional wrestling matches were contested at the event and all the events were contested inside a steel cage in the six-sided ring, dubbed the "Six Sides of Steel matches" while a Lethal Lockdown match was also featured at the event as per the theme of Lockdown events.
 The main event was a Six Sides of Steel match, in which Matt Hardy successfully defended the World Heavyweight Championship against Ethan Carter III.
 In other prominent matches, The Dollhouse (Jade, Marti Bell and Rebel) defeated Gail Kim and Velvet Sky in a Lethal Lockdown match and Trevor Lee retained the X Division Championship against Tigre Uno.

+This was the last TNA Lockdown event until 2026, although another was planned for 2020, but cancelled due to the COVID-19 pandemic.